1. The Fabric of Reality and its Continuum

 Notes

-[1] I’m going to use the term ‘thing’ in its most general sense: to refer to any entity, especially to physical or concrete entities, if not otherwise specified.
+[1] I use the term thing in its most general sense: to refer to any entity, particularly physical or concrete ones, unless otherwise specified.

 [5] Henry Lefebvre used the term ‘archi-textures’, in the following passage: ‘One might say that practical activity writes upon nature, albeit in a scrawling hand, and that this writing implies a particular representation of space.
 Places are marked, noted, named.
 Between them, within the ‘holes in the net’, are blank or marginal spaces.
 Besides Holzwege, or woodland paths, there are paths through fields and pastures.
 Paths are more important than the traffic they bear, because they are what endures in the form of the reticular patterns left by animals, both wild and domestic, and by people (in and around the houses of village or small town, as in the town’s immediate environs).
 Always distinct and dearly indicated, such traces embody the ‘values’ assigned to particular routes: danger, safety, waiting, promise.
 This graphic aspect, which was obviously not apparent to the original ‘actors’ but which becomes quite dear with the aid of modern-day cartography, has more in common with a spider’s web than with a drawing or plan.
 Could it be called a text, or a message?
 Possibly, but the analogy would serve no particularly useful purpose, and it would make more sense to speak of texture rather than of texts in this connection.
 Similarly, it is helpful to think of architectures as ‘archi-textures’, to treat each monument or building, viewed in its surroundings and context, in the populated area and associated networks in which it is set down, as part of a particular production of space.’
 In Henry Lefebvre, The Production of Space (Oxford: Blackwell Editions, 1991), 118.

-In my architectural works, I extended those physically existing networks, which defined space according to Lefebvre, to include the immaterial perceptual relations (reified through lines, wires, threads etc.) that bind the subject to the environment (the object).
-To put it briefly, I correlated the existing physical patterns of actions and movements to the modified patterns and the new perceptual patterns (visual, tactile, auditory, olfactory patterns and patterns of motion) of the subject thrown into the existing environment that was going to host a new architecture, with its new functions, which would have modified the existing place, context and surroundings.
-That’s why, in the end, architecture is a correlation between space (the space of the project) and place (the current place where the project is plunged into or reified – in the case the project is built); but it took me almost a decade of painstaking research to understand the correlation between place and space, and between the nature of reality and knowledge: place is actual and concrete, the result of concrescent physicochemical, biological, social and symbolic processes; while space is ideal and abstract, and it only pertains to the symbolic domain (symbolic processes).
-If we do not reconsider the whole gamut of those processes when we think about place and space, then place and space remain outworn terms and concepts.
-The images above in this note (which are from my thesis-work, with architect Davide Benini), Image 3b, above, the Featured Image for the post Václav Havel on Education, and the video Chōra, present at RSaP, are some examples of Archi-textures (see the related article).
+In my architectural works, I extended Lefebvre’s networks of physical space to include immaterial perceptual relations (reified through lines, wires, threads, etc.) that bind subject to environment (object).
+In short, I correlated existing patterns of action and movement with new perceptual patterns (visual, tactile, auditory, olfactory, kinesthetic) of the subject situated within the environment destined to host a new architecture.
+These new patterns altered the existing place, context, and surroundings.
+Hence, architecture is always a correlation between space (the space of the project) and place (the actual site in which the project is realized).
+Yet it took nearly a decade of research for me to understand the deeper correlation between place and space, and, more broadly, between reality and knowledge: place is actual and concrete, the result of physicochemical, biological, social, and symbolic processes; whereas space is ideal and abstract, belonging solely to the symbolic domain.
+Unless we reconsider the entire range of processes involved, place and space remain outworn concepts.
+The images in this note (from my thesis with architect Davide Benini), along with Image 3b, the Featured Image for the post Václav Havel on Education, and the video Chōra, are examples of these Archi-textures.

 [6] René Descartes, Principles of Philosophy, translated by V.R.
 Miller and R.P.
 Miller, (Dordrecht: D. Reidel Publishing Company, 1982), p.
 40.